 Income Tax Withholding Reminders for All Nebraska Employers

 - Circular EN.
-The Department is not issuing a new Nebraska Circular EN for 2020.
-All tables within the Circular EN remain the same, and should continue to be used for wages, pensions and annuities, and gambling winnings paid on or after January 1, 2017.
+The Nebraska Department of Revenue is issuing a new Nebraska Circular EN for 2024.
+All tables within the Circular EN have changed, and should be used for wages, pensions and annuities, and gambling winnings paid on or after January 1, 2024.

 - Special Income Tax Withholding Rate.
 The “special income tax withholding rate” remains 1.5%.
 Employers using the wage bracket tables may continue to use the shaded/nonshaded areas of the bracket tables to determine if special income tax withholding procedures apply.

 - Military Spouses.
 Spouses of active duty military servicemembers whose income is not subject to Nebraska tax may give a Nebraska Nonresident Employee Certificate for Allocation of Income Tax Withholding, Form 9N, to their employers to exempt their wages from Nebraska income tax withholding.

 Instead of mailing your 2023 forms, e-file them.